adityasinghmech007/adityasinghmech007/README.md

 - 👋 Hi, I’m Aditya Singh.
-- 👀 I’m interested in mechanical design and mechatronics
+- 👀 I’m interested in Robotics
-- 🌱 I’m currently doing mechanical engineering from PEC Chandigarh .
-- 💞️ I’m looking to collaborate on Mechatronics Project
+- 💞️ I’m looking to collaborate on Robotics Project

 <!---